awseward/gary/README.md

 # gary

 A little home-rolled deployment thingamajig 🤷

+Probably not anything to be taken all too seriously, at least currently.

 ## Configuration